withertech/SteamScraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`, `[<MODULE>]`, `[<SCRAPING MODULE>]`

 #### videoConvertCommand="convertvideo.sh %i %o"
 Some scraping modules deliver videos that use a codec or color format that some frontends don't support.
-In those cases it can be useful to convert the videos before saving them in the Skyscraper resource cache.
+In those cases it can be useful to convert the videos before saving them in the Steamscraper resource cache.

 This setting allows you to set a command that will be run on each video after it has been downloaded from the selected scraping module.
 See the examples below for inspiration.

-The `%i` and `%o` **are required** and will be replaced with the internally used video input (original) and output (converted) filenames as needed by Skyscraper.
+The `%i` and `%o` **are required** and will be replaced with the internally used video input (original) and output (converted) filenames as needed by Steamscraper.

 If your command / script always converts to a videofile with a specific extension, you also need to set `videoConvertExtension`.

 NOTE 1!
-Set `--verbosity 3` to route all output from your command / script to the terminal while Skyscraper runs.
+Set `--verbosity 3` to route all output from your command / script to the terminal while Steamscraper runs.
 This will help you ensure everything is working as intended.

 NOTE 2!
 The first example below makes use of the excellent `ffmpeg` tool.
 If you want to use this specific example you need to install `ffmpeg` first.
 On RetroPie and other Debian-derived distros you can install it with `sudo apt install ffmpeg`.

 NOTE 3!
-If you want to use a script for the video conversion and run it directly without path, you need to place it in the `/home/USER/.skyscraper` folder.
+If you want to use a script for the video conversion and run it directly without path, you need to place it in the `/home/USER/.steamscraper` folder.

 NOTE 4!
 If you create a script that includes checks on the input video and it sometimes decides not to convert them, you should simply let the script copy the video with `cp %i %o`.
-The `%i` is a temporary file created internally by Skyscraper.
+The `%i` is a temporary file created internally by Steamscraper.
 And the `%o` file is the file used by the cache.
 Both files should exist after a successful conversion.
-Skyscraper removes the temporary `%i` file automatically.
+Steamscraper removes the temporary `%i` file automatically.

 ###### Example(s)
 ```